uviclibraries/html-css/act-1.md

 `<head></head>`
 3. As you did for the `<html>` tags, make some space between the `<head>` tags.
 Then, add the following "meta" tag: <meta charset="UTF-8">

-> **<mark>Note</mark>** that the **"charset"** (charachter set) attribute specifies the [character encoding](https://www.w3.org/International/articles/definitions-characters/) for the HTML document.
+> **<mark>Note</mark>** that the **"charset"** (character set) attribute specifies the [character encoding](https://www.w3.org/International/articles/definitions-characters/) for the HTML document.
 By telling the browser to use "UTF-8" (**Unicode** Transformation Format–8 bit), rather than letting the browser guess, your web page will now be able to display nearly every character and symbol it is possible to display in a browser.
 Currently, "[Unicode](https://en.wikipedia.org/wiki/Unicode)" has nearly 160,000 characters and over 170 scripts, including emojis, symbols, ancient languages, and more.

 4. Save your file.
 5. We are now going to add a title to our web page.
 Underneath the `<meta>` tag, add the following tags: `<title></title>`.